Aspect 2: Three Score and Ten

 The great storm of 1889 caused much loss of life all along the east coast - as the song says, from Yarmouth down to Scarborough.
 (The seaman of East Anglia always talk of 'down' for north and 'up' for south).

 Here's a chance to hear the author of the book play the song for you.
-Click his picture to the left to play a videoclip with the song.

 The song is attributed to Grimsby fisherman William Delf.
 These sort of songs were called 'Broadside ballads' and a copy of the original is in Grimsby library.
 Delf was himself lost at sea in 1893, aged about 40.